 With AllEvents Facebook integration, you can create a separate book now tab on your page with all your events.
 The audience can book tickets directly from your page and pay directly to your account without any redirection.

-You know what the best part is; you don’t need to create an event on both platforms and add link every time.
+You know what the best part is; you don’t need to create an event on both platforms and add a link every time.
 Integrating once is enough.
 Whenever you create a new event on AllEvents, it will automatically update your events on the Facebook page.

 Learn more about how you can integrate your Events on Facebook very easily & sell tickets on Facebook.